 Lakes District and Patagonia Factfile

 Flights - For the Lakes District fly from London to Bariloche via Buenos Aires or to Santiago then by air to Temuco or by bus to towns further north in Chile.
 Flights will cost from £1000.
-For southern Patagonia flights from London to Rio Gallegos or Calafate or Ushuaia via Buenos Aires or fly to Punta Arenas in Chile via Santiago.
+For southern Patagonia flights from London to Rio Gallegos or Calafate via Buenos Aires or fly to Punta Arenas in Chile via Santiago.
 Flights will cost from £1200-£1400